adasprilla/TouchPad-Gestures/README.md

 1. Ensure you are running the latest version from the [libinput-gestures github repository][REPO] or from the [Arch AUR][AUR].

 2. Ensure you have followed the installation instructions here carefully.
+The most common mistake is that you have not added your user to the _input_ group and re-logged in as described above.

-   Perhaps temporarily remove your custom configuration to try with the default configuration.
+3. Perhaps temporarily remove your custom configuration to try with the default configuration.

-3. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch in/outs.
+4. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch in/outs.
 In debug mode, configured commands are not executed, they are merely output to the screen: